gambitph/Stackable/readme.txt

 * Fixed: Compatibility with Slides & Presentations plugin
 * Fixed: Native text block colors now work properly inside Container blocks with background colors
 * Fixed: Fixed font size for tablet and mobile in multiple blocks not being applied
-* Fixed: Removed left and right margins in the editor for some themes
+* Fixed: Removed left and right margins in Blockquote blocks in the editor for some themes
 * Fixed: Separator block default height is too big in tablet and mobile
+* Fixed: Better generation of excerpts for posts.
+Prevent WPBakery from overriding post excerpts
+* Fixed: Bottom Separator layout images are now oriented correctly

 = 2.1.0 =
 [Help Video Snippets and Auto-Expand Settings](https://wpstackable.com/blog/help-video-snippets-auto-expand-settings/)